 An install guide can be found on the wiki.

 However, keep in mind that oasis is an ambitious project, and there is still a lot of work to do.
-Users should be should be comfortable building your own kernel and tinkering their system when things go wrong.
+Users should be should be comfortable building their own kernel and tinkering with their system when things go wrong.
 If you do run into trouble, I'm always happy to help you out.

 If you'd like to give oasis a try without installing it yourself, there is a QEMU image available here.

 Inside the archive are the root filesystem, a Linux kernel, and a

 script to launch qemu.
 There is also

 about how to use it.
 In short, use

 ./run to launch in graphical